Non-minimal Elliptic Threefolds at Infinite Distance I: Log Calabi-Yau Resolutions

 In \cref{sec:illustrative-example,sec:overcounting-example}, we analyse these two complications in turn.
 We first exhibit them in some examples, and then propose a way to unambiguously read off the global gauge algebra content of the F-theory model represented by $Y_{0}$.
 A first step in this direction was the definition of the modified discriminant $\Delta'$, see \cref{def:modified-discriminant}, in which we subtract the background value of the axio-dilaton in the components.
 The general algorithm to unambiguously extract the vanishing orders of the Weierstrass model is then presented in \cref{sec:physical-discriminant}.
 The gauge algebra assignment also needs to take into account possible local monodromies in the fiber over some components, as pointed out in \cref{sec:monodromy-cover}.
 The final algorithm to determine the gauge algebra as encoded in the Weierstrass model is summarised in \cref{sec:algorithm-gauge-algebra}.

-An important point to keep in mind is that the subsequent analysis maintains a six-dimen\-sional standpoint; the gauge algebra extracted from $Y_0$ is that of a six-dimensional effective theory prior to partial decompactification.
+It is worth noting that the subsequent analysis maintains a six-dimensional standpoint; the gauge algebra extracted from $Y_0$ is that of a six-dimensional effective theory prior to partial decompactification.
 The partial decompactification may be a consequence of taking the infinite-distance limit, possibly leading to partial gauge enhancements as viewed from the point of view of the asymptotic, higher-dimensional gauge theory.
 When we refer to the ``gauge algebra" in this section, this important effect has not been considered yet.
 It will be discussed in \cite{ALWPart2}.

 Some of the considerations below also apply to the study of open-moduli infinite-distance limits in eight-dimensional F-theory performed in \cite{Lee:2021qkx,Lee:2021usk}, but are not crucial for the correct identification of the codimension-one physics.
 The 7-branes in an eight-dimensional model correspond to points in the base, and they hence cannot extend between the components of the central fiber of the resolved degeneration as it occurs in six dimensions.